Cross-Paradigm Graph Backdoor Attacks with Promptable Subgraph Triggers: Introduction

 \section{Introduction}

 GNNs have been widely applied to analyze various types of graph-structured data in real-world applications, including social networks, molecular graphs, and financial systems~\cite{weber2019anti,fan2019graph,cheng2020spatio,bongini2021molecular}.
 Their success is largely attributed to the message-passing mechanism~\cite{xu2019powerfulgraphneuralnetworks}, where nodes iteratively aggregate information from their neighbors.
 This process results in node representations that preserve both local structural properties and node attributes.
-Therefore, through graph supervised learning~(GSL), GNNs can be applied to various supervised tasks, including node classification, link prediction, and graph classification~\cite{hamilton2017inductive, velickovic2017graph, zhang2018link, zhang2018end, jiang2019semi}.
+Therefore, through Graph Supervised Learning~(GSL), GNNs can be applied to various supervised tasks, including node classification, link prediction, and graph classification~\cite{hamilton2017inductive,velickovic2017graph,zhang2018link,zhang2018end,jiang2019semi}.
 However, GSL heavily relies on large amounts of labeled data for downstream tasks, which is often expensive and labor-intensive.
-To address this issue, two learning paradigms, graph contrastive learning~(GCL)~\cite{zhu2020deep,Wu_2024} and graph prompt learning~(GPL)~\cite{sun2022gppt,liu2023graphprompt,sun2023all,jiang2024unified}, have emerged for diverse graph learning scenarios.
-Specifically, GCL uses data augmentation to generate positive and negative samples, enabling the model to learn discriminative embeddings by distinguishing between them.
-In contrast, GPL utilizes a frozen pre-trained GNN encoder and adapts it to downstream tasks using graph prompts and task-specific heads.
+To mitigate the label dependence of traditional supervised learning, Graph Contrastive Learning~(GCL)~\cite{zhu2020deep,Wu_2024} extracts supervision from distinct augmented views, whereas Graph Prompt Learning~(GPL)~\cite{sun2022gppt,liu2023graphprompt,sun2023all,jiang2024unified} bridges pre-trained models to specific tasks via prompts.
 These paradigms enable efficient training with minimal data and improve the cross-domain learning capabilities of GNNs, making them ideal for scenarios with scarce labeled data.